 How to apply

-After applying you may choose to register through Renison University College or St. Jerome's University, both located on Waterloo's campus.
+After applying you may choose to co-register through Renison University College or St. Jerome's University, both located on Waterloo's campus.
 You'll earn a Waterloo degree but have a smaller community as your home base.

 First-year Psychology courses